-- 2.1 The provider will adhere to both legal and good practice guidance on prescribing in line with the Medicines Act and any other national/local guidance including shared care.
-All medicines will be prescribed, handled, maintained, stored, administered and disposed of in accordance with relevant legislation and best practice. - 2.2 Providers will have a Drug and Therapeutics Committee (DTC) (or equivalent) in place to co-ordinate the use of medicines, dressings, appliances, enteral feeds and oral nutritional supplements, glucose monitoring strips and any other items that are issued on prescription in a similar way to medicines, across the primary and secondary care interface.
-The DTC will develop an up-to-date formulary (or equivalent) with the involvement of primary care prescribers and the ICB Medicines Management Team. - 2.3 Processes for the DTC and any local formulary will be in line with the recommendations in NICE MPG1: Developing and updating local formularies (nice.org.uk), and Innovation Health and Wealth: Accelerating Adoption and Diffusion in the NHS Accelerating adoption of innovation in the NHS GOV.UK (www.gov.uk). - 2.4 Provider prescribing will be from the provider formulary (or equivalent) and prescribers will not seek to avoid formulary restrictions by asking primary care prescribers to prescribe non-formulary medicines.
-Primary care prescribers should highlight any such request to their Place Based Medicines Optimisation Team to identify any themes or specific risks.
+- 2.1 The patient, and professional courtesy to colleagues should be kept at the centre of all interactions. - 2.2 The provider will adhere to both legal and good practice guidance on prescribing in line with the Medicines Act and any other national/local guidance including shared care.
+All medicines will be prescribed, handled, maintained, stored, administered and disposed of in accordance with relevant legislation and best practice. - 2.3 Providers will have a Drug and Therapeutics Committee (DTC) (or equivalent) in place to co-ordinate the use of medicines, dressings, appliances, enteral feeds and oral nutritional supplements, glucose monitoring strips and any other items that are issued on prescription in a similar way to medicines, across the primary and secondary care interface.
+The DTC will develop an up-to-date formulary (or equivalent) with the involvement of primary care prescribers and the ICB Medicines Management Team. - 2.4 Processes for the DTC and any local formulary will be in line with the recommendations in NICE MPG1: Developing and updating local formularies Developing and updating local formularies (nice.org.uk), and Innovation Health and Wealth: Accelerating Adoption and Diffusion in the NHS Accelerating adoption of innovation in the NHS GOV.UK (www.gov.uk).